 I am a data scientist and digital geographer with 20 years of experience across startups, academia, non-profits, and the public sector.

-I am a member of the Insight & Delivery team at Lewisham Council in South London, where I support partners across the organisation in evidence-based decision making.
-As part of this I am the insight lead for the council's cost of living programme, and provide monitoring and evaluation support for our food justice action plan.
+I am the Lead Data Analyst for the Supporting People directorate at Camden Council in North London, where I manage multiple teams of data analysts for Camden's social services.
+Previously I was a member of the Insight & Delivery team at Lewisham Council, where I was the insight lead for the council's cost of living programme, and provided monitoring and evaluation support for our food justice action plan.

 Previously I was a digital geographer and data scientist at the Oxford Internet Institute, where I researched the information geographies of Wikipedia, Google Maps, and other large online knowledge platforms.
 Together with my coauthor Mark Graham I wrote the book "Geographies of Digital Exclusion: Data and Inequality" for Pluto Press, and contributed to the State of the Internet's Languages Report by Whose Knowledge, collecting evidence that the global majority is underserved by today's internet platforms.
 In earlier work I produced analyses of the economic geography of darknet marketplaces.